manishmadugula/Notes/Code/java.md

 - Java classes aren’t loaded into memory all at once, but when required by an application, at which point class loader is called by the JRE, these class loaders load classes into memory dynamically.
 - Not all classes are loaded by a single ClassLoader.
 Depending on the type of class and the path of class, the ClassLoader that loads that particular class is decided.
 - ```ClassLoader getClassLoader()``` : This method returns the class loader for this class.
+- If class loader can't find then we get class not found exception
 ### BootStrap ClassLoader
 - A Bootstrap Classloader is a Machine code which kickstarts the operation when the JVM calls it.
 It is not a java class.
 Its job is to load the first pure Java ClassLoader.
 Bootstrap ClassLoader loads classes from the location rt.jar.
 - rt = Run Time.
 It contains all the java runtime libraries.
 (Essential)
+- **This is because the bootstrap class loader is written in native code, not Java, so it doesn't show up as a Java class.**
 ### Extension ClassLoader:
 - The Extension ClassLoader is a child of Bootstrap ClassLoader and loads the extensions of core java classes from the respective JDK Extension library.
 It loads files from jre/lib/ext directory or any other directory pointed by the system property java.ext.dirs.